 However, the amount you actually pay depends on how the interest rate is applied.
 Yes, this is where that fine print comes in, but remember, we promised to make it easy so stick with us.

 How is student loan interest calculated?

-The thing to remember about interest is that it’s not a once-and-done calculation.
-Rather, interest is re-calculated, or “compounded,” at specific intervals.
+The thing to remember about interest is that it’s not a one-and-done calculation.
+Rather, interest is recalculated, or “compounded,” at specific intervals.
 Many student loans are compounded daily.

 Let’s go back to our $10,000 loan at 5% interest to illustrate how daily compounding works over time.
 To keep it simple, we’ll look at a two-month period.

 With daily compounding, the 5% APR is divided by the 365 days of the year to come up with a daily interest rate.